RedstoneTools/redstonetools-mod/CONTRIBUTING.md

 ## Contributions
 If you would like to work on this project by fixing bugs or adding features please ask to be assigned to the corresponding issue and create a pull request into the dev branch once you fixed the bug or added the feature and request a review from the person that assigned you.
 Please write clear commit messages and keep your commits small.
 Be prepared to make any additional changes if the reviewer asks for them.

+## Code Principles
+While contributing to the project, we encourage all contributors to follow good coding practices and principles to ensure the maintainability and readability of the codebase.
+Some of the principles that we recommend following are SOLID principles, YAGNI (You Ain't Gonna Need It), KISS (Keep It Simple, Stupid), and DRY (Don't Repeat Yourself).
+By adhering to these principles, we can ensure that the project codebase remains clean and easy to maintain.

 <br>

 If you have any questions or feedback, please reach out to us on Discord (link in the README).